ganrad/aks-aspnet-sqldb-rest/README.md

 Follow the steps below to create the Bastion host (Linux VM) and install pre-requisite software on this VM.

 1. Fork this [GitHub repository](https://github.com/ganrad/aks-aspnet-sqldb-rest) to **your** GitHub account.

     In the browser window, click on **Fork** in the upper right hand corner to get a separate copy of this project added to your GitHub account.
 You must be signed in to your GitHub account in order to fork this repository.

     ![alt tag](./images/B-01.PNG)

+2. Create a Linux CentOS VM (Bastion Host).

-2. Open the [Azure Cloud Shell](https://shell.azure.com) in a separate browser tab and use the command below to create a **CentOS 7.5** VM on Azure.
+    Open the [Azure Cloud Shell](https://shell.azure.com) in a separate browser tab and use the command below to create a **CentOS 7.5** VM on Azure.
 Make sure you specify the correct **resource group** name and provide a value for the *password*.
 Once the command completes, it will print the VM connection info. in the JSON message (response).
 Save the **Public IP address**, **Login name** and **Password** info. in a file.
 Alternatively, if you prefer you can use SSH based authentication to connect to the Linux VM.
 The steps for creating and using an SSH key pair for Linux VMs in Azure is described [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys).
 You can then specify the location of the public key with the `--ssh-key-path` option to the `az vm create ...` command.

     ```bash
-    $ az vm create --resource-group myResourceGroup --name k8s-lab --image OpenLogic:CentOS:7.5:latest --size Standard_B2s --generate-ssh-keys --admin-username labuser --admin-password <password> --authentication-type password
+    $ az vm create --resource-group myResourceGroup --name k8s-lab --image OpenLogic:CentOS:7.5:latest --size Standard_B2s --data-disk-sizes-gb 128 --generate-ssh-keys --admin-username labuser --admin-password <password> --authentication-type password
     ```

 3. Login into the Linux VM via SSH.

-On a Windows PC, you can use a SSH client such as [Putty](https://putty.org/) or the [Windows Sub-System for Linux (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to login into the VM.
+    On a Windows PC, you can use a SSH client such as [Putty](https://putty.org/), [Git Bash](https://gitforwindows.org/) or the [Windows Sub-System for Linux (Windows 10)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to login into the VM.

     **NOTE:** Use of Cloud Shell to SSH into the VM is **NOT** recommended.
     ```bash